knkrn5/Programming-Concepts/cli/cli.md

    # Run it
    ./frontend.sh

-   # any argument passed after the script call is treated as part of the script's argument list⬇️
+   # any argument passed after the script call is treated as part of the script's/command-line argument list⬇️
    ./frontend.sh --port 8000 port:3000
       # $0 → script name (./frontend.sh)
       # $1 → --port